-Crosswalk Treatments and Intersection Improvements: focus on improving safety and comfort of all users throughout the city.
-This includes special attention to Center Street, a location of numerous crashes.
+Crosswalk Treatments and Intersection

+Improvements: focus on improving safety and comfort of all users throughout the city.
+Particularly on routes identified as key non-motorized connections, with special attention given to Center Street, a location with numerous bicycle and pedestrian crashes.
 Many new mid-block crosswalks featuring elements such as crossing islands and beacons are proposed to tie isolated neighborhoods into the city fabric and ensure safe access to destinations.
-Page | 66
+Page I 66

-Riverwalk Vision: acknowledge that some portions of the riverwalk will take time to complete but provide immediate connections, family-friendly near-term alternative routes linking the key destinations along the riverfront.
+Riverwalk Vision: acknowledge that some portions of the riverwalk will take time to complete but provide immediate family-friendly near-term alternative routes linking the key destinations along the riverfront.
 These links will continue to serve daily transportation needs after the riverwalk is constructed.
-Page I 68 the many changes in the downtown including the seasonal road closures, The Downs Development, Ford Field improvements, and evolving traffic patterns.
-Page I 40
+Page | 68

 Regional Connections: help residents access destinations in the City of Novi and Northville Township such as Maybury State Park, ITC Trail, Legacy Park, Northville High School, Rotary Park, and Hines Park.
-Page | 72 provide support network for the proposed infrastructure changes.
+Page | 72

+Downtown Coordination: integrate the many changes in the downtown provide supporting elements for the proposed infrastructure changes.
 Page | 62